Buy Excessive Sweating Treatment

 How to treat excessive sweating?

-Although there is no cure for localised hyperhidrosis, the following are some ways to reduce its symptoms:
+There is no cure for localised hyperhidrosis.
+But below are some ways to minimise its symptoms:

 Antiperspirants

-Different over-the-counter or prescription sprays, balms can help reduce symptoms.
-Antiperspirants contain aluminium salts which can help reduce sweating.
-Over the counter, antiperspirants have comparatively fewer side effects than prescribed ones.
-If they don't work for you, you should consult a doctor.
-Antiperspirants have deodorants that can control the odour but can't prevent sweating.
-Side effects include burning sensation and irritated skin.
+Different over-the-counter or prescription sprays and balms can help reduce your symptoms.
+Antiperspirants contain aluminium salts.
+They can help reduce sweating.
+Over-the-counter antiperspirants have comparatively fewer side effects than prescribed ones.
+If they don't work for you, consult a doctor.
+Antiperspirants have deodorants that can control the odour.
+But they can't prevent sweating.
+Side effects include a burning sensation and irritated skin.

 Iontophoresis

 This treatment can temporarily disable the sweat glands.
-It is a treatment in which a person sits with their hands, feet, and affected areas in a tray of water for half an hour while a low electrical current passes through the water.
-Doctors choose to believe that this treatment helps block sweat glands.
+It's a treatment in which a person sits with their hands, feet and affected areas in a tray of water for half an hour.
+During that time, a low electrical current will pass through the water.
+Doctors believe that this treatment helps block sweat glands.
 This treatment needs to be done a couple of times a week, depending on the person.
-It's a safe treatment, but it is not recommended for pregnant women and people with heart conditions or epilepsy as it does involve an electric current.
-Side effects may include dry and irritated skin with a tad bit of discomfort during the treatment.
+It's a safe treatment.
+However, it's not recommended for pregnant women and people with heart conditions or epilepsy.
+This is because it involves an electric current.
+Side effects may include dry and irritated skin, with a bit of discomfort during the treatment.

 Medications

-Some medication can limit your sweat glands from kicking in.
+Some medications can stop your sweat glands from working.

 Botox

-Botox injection can temporarily limit the nerves from triggering hyperhidrosis.
-It has proven to be effective to treat excessive underarm sweating.
-This treatment is FDA approved and has substantiated to be effective.
+A Botox injection is an FDA-approved treatment that can temporarily stop the nerves from triggering hyperhidrosis.
+This treatment has proven effective in treating excessive underarm sweating.
 It releases a chemical that stops the activation of sweat glands.
-The result only lasts up to a year.
-Side effects include temporary muscle weakness.
+However, the result only lasts up to a year, and side effects include temporary muscle weakness.

 Anticholinergic

-Doctors will prescribe this treatment for people who have tried botox and iontophoresis, and it did not work for them.
-It has some side effects, including blurred vision, urinary problems, and heart palpitations.
+Doctors prescribe this treatment for people who have tried botox and iontophoresis without good results.
+But it has some side effects.
+These include blurred vision, urinary problems and heart palpitations.

 Surgery

 You can get some of your sweat glands surgically removed.
 Surgery methods include excision, liposuction, curettage and laser surgery.
 Sympathectomy is another surgical method that is done to treat hyperhidrosis.
-In this surgery, the surgeon stops the nerve signals that our body sends to the sweat glands.
+In this surgery, the surgeon stops the nerve signals that our bodies send to the sweat glands.

 Home remedies

-There are a number of ways to manage excessive sweating naturally, which may not be suitable in the long run, however can help.
-Being prepared and carrying an extra top with you.
-Bathing or showering every day using an antibacterial soap can control the bacteria that may be causing sweaty skin and odours.
-Underarm liners and specially formulated socks for sweaty feet can help absorb the sweat too.
-It can help you avoid ruining clothes.
+There are several ways to manage excessive sweating naturally.
+But they may not be sufficient in the long run.
+Methods include being prepared and carrying an extra top with you.
+Bathing or showering every day using antibacterial soap can control the bacteria that may be causing sweaty skin and odour.
+Underarm liners and specially formulated socks for sweaty feet can also help absorb the sweat.

-Secondary hyperhidrosis can be treated too, although you need to determine the underlying condition that is causing it.
-Hyperhidrosis caused by diabetes and thyroid problems can be dealt with their respective medication and surgery.
-Many people don't take excessive sweating seriously and ignore the symptoms for months or even years.
+Secondary hyperhidrosis can be treated.
+But you need to determine the underlying condition that's causing it.
+Hyperhidrosis caused by diabetes and thyroid problems can be dealt with using medication and surgery.
+However, many people don't take excessive sweating seriously and ignore the symptoms for months or even years.
 Excessive sweating can be an indication of a severe underlying health condition.

 Can I buy excessive sweating treatment online?

 Yes!
-You can quickly and discreetly buy excessive sweating treatment online through our website.
+You can quickly and discreetly buy excessive sweating treatment online through our UK pharmacy website.

 How long does it take to treat excessive sweating?

-All the treatments for excessive sweating take about a few weeks to complete, and only then can you see a difference.
-Botox lasts for a year or so, but it takes a couple of weeks to dry up after you first get it done.
+All treatments for excessive sweating take about a few weeks to kick in.
+Only then will you see a difference.
+Botox lasts for a year or so.
+But it takes a couple of weeks for your sweat to dry up after you first get it done.
 A person can resume their usual activities immediately after getting botox injections.

 Patient information leaflet

-Always read your patient information leaflet before starting your treatment.
+Always read the patient information leaflet before starting your treatment.

 Authored by